subhajit033/Ai-summarizer/README.md

 5. Access the application through your web browser at `http://localhost:5173/`.

-## Support
+## If you like it then give a star to this repo

-If you encounter any issues, have questions, or need further assistance, please reach out to me [kundusubhajit73@gmail.com]
+# Thank You 💖